vpsfreecz/example-nixops-deployment/README.md

 ### in flake.nixops

 * Added `network.enableRollback = true;` for rollback.
 Use it `nixops list-generations -d hello`

-### in vpsadminos.nix

-Here we might have problems as I think the definitions for documentation and openssh might contradict with the settings in machine/hello.nix.

 ## Ensure correct versions of nix and nixops